-We’re pleased to announce the final phase of the former Hunters Point Power Plant cleanup and restoration project has been completed.
-On March 1, 2017, PG&E reopened the shoreline path connecting Heron’s Head to Indian Basin Park.
-A celebration of all work completed will take place in fall 2017 (check back for details).
+PG&E is pleased to announce the final phase of the former Hunters Point Power Plant cleanup and restoration project has been completed.
+On March 31, 2017, the company reopened the shoreline path connecting Heron’s Head to Indian Basin Park.
+PG&E is working toward regulatory closure of the site.
+At the same time PG&E is engaged with the local community and the City of San Francisco to develop a long-term vision for redevelopment of the site.
+(Check back for details.)

 The former Hunters Point Power Plant.